ABC Owned Television Stations: Programming

-ABC's owned and operated stations' syndicated offerings (as of September 2020) include The Tamron Hall Show, Live with Kelly and Ryan, Wheel of Fortune, Jeopardy!, and Small Town Big Deal.
+ABC's owned and operated stations' syndicated offerings (as of April 2023) include The Tamron Hall Show, Live with Kelly and Mark, Wheel of Fortune, Jeopardy!, and Small Town Big Deal.
 Live is produced in-house at WABC-TV.
 Wheel and Jeopardy! have been syndicated to ABC-owned stations since 1992, as part of a longstanding relationship with what is now CBS Media Ventures dating to when the syndicator was still known as King World Productions.
-During the graveyard slot, ABC's owned and operated stations air rebroadcasts of Tamron Hall, ABC World News Tonight, and Live with Kelly and Ryan.
+During the graveyard slot, ABC's owned and operated stations air rebroadcasts of Tamron Hall, ABC World News Tonight, and Live with Kelly and Mark.
 Every ABC owned station, except for WPVI and KABC, airs Daytime Jeopardy!, a repeat broadcast given to most of its affiliates during the daytime.
+For the California stations, World News Now airs in place of ABC World News Tonight due to the rebroadcasts in the afternoon.